Guerrillas and the “Jungle”

 Scheiss ins beth das Kracht.

-Farewell love, on you God’s grace,
+Farewell love, to you God’s grace,

 Reach your ass up to your face.